nhsconnect/integration-adaptors/rest-client/README.md

 Environment variables are store in `settings.json` file located in `.vscode` folder.
 An example can be seen [here](../.vscode/settings.json) of how to set up file.

-In http file, ensure at the bttom right corner the environment you wish to use is selected.
+In http file, ensure at the bottom right corner the environment you wish to use is selected.
 As default this is set to `no environment`. `$shared` variables will be available even when no environment is selected.

 Enironment variables can be used in a class by surounding text with curly braces and the name of variable inside `{{GUID}}`.

+In this repo a `sample-mhs-environment` has been created in the settings file, to be used as sample content.

 </br>